 How netElastic Became a Leader in Virtual Broadband Network Gateways (vBNGs)

-Rich Sabin NFV
+Rich Sabin vBNG

-Marc Andreessen famously said “Software is eating the world.”
+Marc Andreessen famously said, “Software is eating the world.”
 Time has proven Andreessen to be prophetic.

-We can now say “Software is eating the network.”
+We can now say, “Software is eating the network.”

 The Road to Software-Based Networks

-Virtual network functions run on commodity hardware, enabling broadband providers to run their network on lower-cost, open x86 servers instead of proprietary ones.
+Virtual network functions run on commodity hardware, enabling broadband providers to run their network on lower-cost, open x86-based servers instead of proprietary ones.
 NFV also eliminates the need to have dedicated hardware for each network function.

 A Virtualization Use Case: Broadband Network Gateways